Sameer711/bitcoin-bruteforce-decrypt/README.md

 So I took this as a challenge to find different ways of solving this problem.
 I had a decrypt library in javascript, so I tried using node.js, web workers, phantom js and other means to get this to work.
 Eventually I did get his bitcoin wallet recovered :)  I inputted a list of 1000 passwords or so to the app based on his hints, and it worked!

+Excuse the mess, I never intended to share this with anyone, but I wanted to put it up as an example of some of the stuff I was playing around with.

 Try it here:
 - [simple UI](http://agilechai.com/code/bitcoin-bruteforce-decrypt-poc/DecryptWallet_2PW_Fix3.html)
 - [read external URI](http://agilechai.com/code/bitcoin-bruteforce-decrypt-poc/ReadExternalUriWebWorkers.html)